Plants, Scientific names, H. School Science Lessons

 Kahili ginger Hedychium gardnerianum, Queensland Government

-Grey myrtle, (Heimia myrtifolia), deciduous shrub, up to 2 m, erect much-branched glabrous stems, linear willowlike leaves, yellow five-petalled short-stalked flowers, very many tiny seeds, attractive ornamental plant, folk medicine, more than 12 alkaloids have been studied, possibly hallucinogenic, Brazil, Uruguay, Lythraceae
+Grey myrtle, (Heimia myrtifolia), deciduous shrub, up to 2 m, erect much-branched glabrous stems, linear willowlike leaves, yellow five-petals short-stalked flowers, very many tiny seeds, attractive ornamental plant, folk medicine, more than 12 alkaloids have been studied, possibly hallucinogenic, Brazil, Uruguay, Lythraceae

 Shrubby yellowcrest.
 (Heimia salicifolia), sun opener, willow-leaf heimia, sinicuichi, larger flowers than above, has been used for shamanic purposes, Central America to Argentina, Lythraceae